saucelabs/sauce-docs/docs/mobile-apps/automated-testing/espresso-xcuitest/espresso-capture.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

-The Espresso Screenshot Capture functionality allows you to easily take a snapshot of the error as a part of debugging process.
-These screenshots also help in in identifying any errors or bugs within your application.
+The Espresso Screenshot Capture functionality allows you to easily take a snapshot of the error as to support with visual verifications or your debugging process.
+These screenshots also help in identifying any errors or bugs within your application.

 ## Capturing Screenshots